vkf63516/Hyperbolic_TimeSeries/README.md

 # Hyperbolic_TimeSeries
-This repository implements Hyperbolic Time Series Forecasting with TimeBaseMSTL decomposition.
+This repository implements Hyperbolic Time Series Forecasting with orthogonalMSTL decomposition.
 Below is a description of each file in the project:
 Main Files
 run.py
-Download the datasets from Google Drive [TimeSer]
+Download the datasets from Google Drive
 The main entry point for training and evaluation.
 This script:

-    Defines command-line arguments for configuring the model and training process Supports hyperbolic forecasting with TimeBaseMSTL decomposition
+    Defines command-line arguments for configuring the model and training process Supports hyperbolic forecasting with orthogonalMSTL decomposition
     Configures hyperparameters including:
         Embedding dimensions, hidden dimensions, and curvature for hyperbolic space Data loading parameters (dataset type, paths, features)